Curiosities of the Dóllar

 Enduring value.
 All forms of paper currency issued by the US government.
 UU since 1861 they are considered legal tender and can still be used at their full face value.
 The US government UU He has never devalued his currency.

 The return of color?
 Before the new $ 20 notes redesigned in 2003 were introduced, the last US banknotes.
-UU with background color were the Gold Certificates of $ 20, Series of 1905, which had a golden tint.
+UU with background color was the Gold Certificates of $ 20, Series of 1905, which had a golden tint.

 With the grace of a feminine face.
 Martha Washington is the only woman whose portrait appeared on US banknotes.
 UU It appeared on Silver Certificates of $ 1, Series of 1886, 1891 and 1896.